programacion-indentacion

 print("No discount is applied")

-As is almost always the case, there is no better option than another (otherwise, both wouldn’t exist).
+As almost always exists, there is no one option better than the other (otherwise, both wouldn’t exist).
 Each has its advantages and disadvantages.